Cultural Leadership and Citizenship

 About the team

 Sariya Cheruvallil-Contractor is an Assistant Professor and Lead for Faith and Peaceful Relations.
 Her work focuses on democratic approaches that work with and for participants.
 Dr Cheruvallil-Contractor is a Coventry resident with familial ties to its automotive industry.
-For City of Culture 2021 she is leading an exploration of the history of inter-religious relations in Coventry, as well as an artistic celebration of its legacy of peace.
+For City of Culture 2021 she led an exploration of the history of inter-religious relations in Coventry, as well as an artistic celebration of its legacy of peace.

 Dan Range, Research Fellow, specialises in community involvement and using Theory of Change to map and capture the impact of interventions.
 He has led reviews for the UK Government, including the Home Office and MHCLG, and the European Union.
 His work was central to the government Green Paper on integration.
 Dan has co-developed an innovative evaluation model using “micro-ethnography” tailored to engaging with and understanding the needs of organisations and individuals in the community, voluntary and faith sectors.

 Dilwar Hussain is an Assistant Professor.
 He specialises in identity, community representation, Muslim communities and intercultural relations.
-Dilwar has led research with Somali residents and Muslims for the Open Society Foundation and worked on a range of evaluation projects for Government led and voluntary sector projects.
+Dilwar has led research with Somali residents and Muslims for the Open Society Foundation and worked on a range of evaluation projects for Government-led and voluntary sector projects.
 He advises national and local government on communities, faith, equality and inclusion.

 Image courtesy of Andrew Moore